 Right-wing and left-wing populism

-Right-wing and left-wing populists differ in their stance on equality: while inequality is justified or even elevated to a guiding principle on the political right, leftists are guided by the principle of equality.
-However, both right-wing and left-wing populists think in a narrowly power-oriented way.
-Accordingly, the rule of law and democracy mean little to both groups, or they even oppose it.
-There is a fine line between mutual antagonism and alliances between them.
+Right-wing and left-wing populists differ in their stance on equality: While right-wing populists justify or even exaggerate inequality, left-wing populists are guided by the principle of equality.
+However, both right-wing and left-wing populists think in a narrow, power-oriented way, meaning that the rule of law and democracy mean little to them or that they even reject it outright.
+Consequently, they oscillate between mutual hostility (as left or right) and tacit alliances against democracy or in favor of autocracy.